LeeKrane/Krane-Nuxt-CV/README.md

 ## Generate a PDF
 Print to PDF from the browser (CTRL + P for Firefox), disable headers and footers, enable backgrounds, set margins to None and play around with the scaling to get the perfect single page fit.

+Note that this project has been build for Firefox's print to PDF feature.
+Other browsers might not render the page correctly.